rbind/robjhyndman.com/content/about.md

 The following bio and photos may be used in media releases without further permission.

 >**Rob J Hyndman** is Professor of Statistics in the [Department of Econometrics and Business Statistics](http://business.monash.edu/econometrics-and-business-statistics) at [Monash University](http://monash.edu).
 He is also Editor-in-Chief of the *[International Journal of Forecasting](http://forecasters.org/ijf/)* and a Director of the [International Institute of Forecasters](http://forecasters.org/).
-Rob is the author of over 150 research papers and books in statistical science.
+Rob is the author of over 150 research papers and 5 books in statistical science.
 In 2007, he received the Moran medal from the Australian Academy of Science for his contributions to statistical research, especially in the area of statistical forecasting.
-For 30 years, Rob has maintained an active consulting practice, assisting hundreds of companies and organizations around the world.
-His recent consulting work has involved forecasting electricity demand, tourism demand, the Australian government health budget and case volume at a US call centre.
+For over 30 years, Rob has maintained an active consulting practice, assisting hundreds of companies and organizations around the world.
+He has won awards for his research, teaching, consulting and graduate supervision.

 **Photos:**
   [low-res](/pics/vintage.png)